bionictide/Lairs-Below-ViteVersion1.0-/StuffForAI/ai_instructions.md

 - Supabase is used only for persistent player/account data, not for real-time dungeon state.
 - The `/StuffForAI` folder is fully up to date with event payloads, architectural notes, and workflow checklists.
 All multiplayer and event-driven logic is documented and matches the codebase.
 - This approach ensures nothing is lost, all logic is preserved, and the refactor is both safe and future-proof.
 The architecture is robust against cheating and ready for future multiplayer features.

 ---

+## Absolutely Critical, Proven Rules for a Secure Migration (2024-06)

+- All game logic and state must be server-authoritative.
+The client must never calculate, guess, or create any gameplay state (stats, encounters, inventory, etc.).
+The server must send all necessary data for gameplay.
+- No client-side fallbacks or guessing.
+If the server does not provide a value, the client must not "fill in the blanks."
+Missing data = error or "waiting for server," never a guess or default.
+- All encounters and entities are created by the server.
+The client only requests actions (e.g., "start encounter").
+The server responds with a complete, authoritative payload.
+The client only renders what the server sends.
+- Stat calculation for gameplay is server-only.
+Any stat values used in gameplay (health, attack, defense, etc.) must come from the server.
+The client may hard-code values for character creation/preview only, never for gameplay.
+- Event flow is always request/response.
+The client emits a request (e.g., "move," "attack," "start encounter").
+The server responds with the result and all data needed to render the new state.
+The client never assumes the result.
+- No per-frame or excessive debug logging.
+Only log errors and critical warnings.
+Remove or comment out all per-frame or spammy debug logs.

+---